Change management

 What is change management?

-By definition, change management refers to the active management of change.
-In a scheduled framework, the lived change of an organization is strived for.
-In order for the desired state to become the lived, new norm, there are various methods and instruments in change management that segment the change processes and make them controllable.
+By definition, change or change management refers to the active management of change.
+The aim is to bring about change in an organization within a set timeframe.
+In order for the desired state to become the new, lived norm, there are various methods and instruments in change management that segment the change processes and make them controllable.

 Change management helps companies to do this,

-• Establish a general awareness of the need for change.
+• to establish a general awareness of the need for change.

-• Provide employees with a clear vision of the goal they are striving for and how to get there
+• to show employees a clear vision of the desired goal and the way to achieve it

-Today, companies are increasingly subject to a temporally and technologically motivated pressure to adapt to the competition.
-Nevertheless, this mechanism is also their driving force and the basic prerequisite for remaining able to act and compete through permanent change.
-Organizations that flexibly meet the constantly changing framework conditions secure their place in the market and competition in the long term.
-Change management in times of crisis is thus already actively counteracted.
+Today, companies are increasingly subject to time and technologically motivated pressure to adapt in competition, but this mechanism is also their driving force and the basic prerequisite for remaining capable of acting and competitive through permanent change.
+Organizations that respond flexibly to the constantly changing framework conditions secure their place in the market and competition in the long term.
+Change management in times of crisis is thus actively counteracted.

-Companies are subject to permanent change, have growth and depression phases, economic success or merge with other companies.
-As a result, structures as well as departments and divisions are permanently adapted.
-All this happens with pressure from the market and competition from different motivations:
+Companies are subject to constant change, have periods of growth and depression, economic success or merge with other companies.
+As a result, structures, departments and divisions are constantly being adapted.
+All this happens under pressure from the market and competition for various reasons:

 • Resources: Raw materials are becoming scarcer and more expensive.

-• Globalization: Resources are not always available in the home market, current geopolitical conflicts show these dependencies, nevertheless sales markets are determined by global suppliers.
+• Globalization: Resources are not always available in the domestic market, current geopolitical conflicts highlight these dependencies, yet sales markets are determined by global suppliers.

-• Sustainability: political and societal demands in terms of sustainable business and social responsibility
+• Sustainability: political and social demands in relation to sustainable management and social responsibility

-At the same time, companies must take into account the demands for a better work-life balance for their employees and create perspectives in order to remain attractive as an employer.
-Only a leadership that sees change as an opportunity and change, as a driving force, can turn these challenges into successes.
+At the same time, companies must meet the demands for a better work-life balance for their employees and create prospects in order to remain attractive as an employer.
+Only leadership that sees change as an opportunity and a driving force can turn these challenges into successes.

 The best-known models include Elisabeth Kübler-Ross' change curve, Kurt Lewin's 3-phase model and John P. Kotter's 8-step model.
-Basically, the models deal with how employees, teams and companies implement change, cope with it emotionally and accept it as a new normal state.
+Basically, the models deal with how employees, teams and companies implement change, cope with it emotionally and accept it as the new normal.

 The Kübler-Ross change curve for personal motivation in change processes

-Elisabeth Kübler-Ross describes a model of how people personally process and emotionally deal with change.
+Elisabeth Kübler-Ross describes a model of how people personally process changes and deal with them emotionally.
 If companies understand the respective emotional states of their employees and customers in such phases and act accordingly, they can anticipate much better and achieve the process more successfully and in a more timely manner.

 Kübler-Ross model